 By Mary Hood, Ph.D.

-One of the most powerful lessons I learned from my parents was the ability to live with few material possessions.
+One of the most powerful lessons I learned from my parents and grandparents was the ability to live with few material possessions.
 It certainly is a helpful lesson for getting us through the current economic situation.
 The generation that lived through the Great Depression took care of whatever they had.
 In my mother’s household, it mattered which way you rolled the cord up for the toaster; how often you oiled the moving parts on the sewing machine; which way the pots were stacked in the cabinet.
 Everything was done for one purpose: To conserve resources and keep everything in good shape.
 Nothing was ever thrown away.
 When socks got holes in them, they were darned.
 When they finally gave up the ghost, they became rags for dusting.
 When clothing was outgrown, it was passed down to the next child, and the next, until the family ran out of children.
 At that point it was cut up into squares to make a quilt.
 The buttons were cut off and put in the button box.
 The zipper was carefully removed and sewn into the next garment.